How To Get Canadian Permanent Residency

 Express Entry Candidate Pool

-Once you’ve built your profile online and CIC qualifies you to be eligible (based on the info you provided) you’ll be placed in the Express Entry pool of candidates and given a score based on their CRS - Comprehensive Ranking System.
+Once I created my profile and CIC qualified me to be eligible (based on the info you provided) I was put in the Express Entry pool of candidates and given a score based on their CRS - Comprehensive Ranking System.

 CRS is the point based system that assigns you a score based on factors like skills, work experience, age, education, language etc. The higher the score the better the chances of they inviting you to apply for PR.